Which of the following is a characteristic of a strong acid in aq... | Channels for Pearson+

 1

 Understand the concept of acid dissociation: A strong acid is one that completely dissociates into its ions in an aqueous solution.
-This means that when a strong acid is dissolved in water, it releases all of its hydrogen ions (H⁺) into the solution.
+This means that all the acid molecules break apart into hydrogen ions (H⁺) and their corresponding anions.

-Consider the definition of a strong acid: In chemistry, a strong acid is defined by its ability to fully dissociate in water, resulting in a high concentration of hydrogen ions.
-This is in contrast to weak acids, which only partially dissociate.
+Recognize the relationship between strong acids and conjugate bases: When a strong acid dissociates completely, it forms a weak conjugate base.
+This is because the conjugate base has little tendency to accept protons and reform the acid.

-Evaluate the options given: The characteristic of a strong acid is that it completely dissociates into ions.
-This is the key feature that distinguishes strong acids from weak acids.
+Consider the pH value: Strong acids have low pH values, typically less than 3, because they increase the concentration of hydrogen ions in the solution.

-Analyze the pH value: Strong acids typically have a low pH value because the concentration of hydrogen ions is high.
-A high pH value would indicate a basic solution, not an acidic one.
+Differentiate between complete and partial dissociation: Strong acids completely dissociate, whereas weak acids only partially dissociate, leaving some of the acid molecules intact in the solution.

-Consider the conjugate base: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving behind a base that is less likely to accept a proton back.
+Apply these concepts to the options given: Identify that the characteristic of a strong acid in aqueous solution is its ability to completely dissociate into ions, which is the correct answer.

 Watch next